agntcy/slim-spec/draft-agntcy-slim.md

 ~~~
 {: #fig-general-arch title="Main components of the SLIM architecture."}

-### Massaging Nodes
+### Messaging Nodes

 Nodes are essential components of the SLIM architecture.
 They handle routing and message distribution between agents and manage the
 communication infrastructure.
-Massaging Nodes are composed of two main tables: the
+Messaging Nodes are composed of two main tables: the
 connection table and the subscription table.

 #### Connection Table